king-perseus/cj-tools/README.md

 4. (default) Output of $(hostname -f)

 ## Summary of container labels:
+These labels can be added to containers to control how Container Jockey works.
--  com.docker.compose.service - Docker-compose service name for the container.
+-  **com.docker.compose.service** - Docker-compose service name for the container.
 Set by specifying -p on docker-compose command line or setting environment variable COMPOSE_PROJECT_NAME.
--  com.cj-tools.hosts.ip - Overrides the logic to determine the container's IP address.
+-  **com.cj-tools.hosts.ip** - Overrides the logic to determine the container's IP address.
--  com.cj-tools.hosts.exclude - If true, excludes the container from the hosts file.
+-  **com.cj-tools.hosts.exclude - If true, excludes the container from the hosts file.
--  com.cj-tools.hosts.ip - IP address.
+-  **com.cj-tools.hosts.ip** - IP address.
 Overrides the logic to determine the container's IP address.
--  com.cj-tools.hosts.host_name - Host name.
+-  **com.cj-tools.hosts.host_name** - Host name.
 Overrides logic to determine the container's host name.
--  com.cj-tools.hosts.base_domain_name - If not blank, provides the base domain used for the container's fqdn.
+-  **com.cj-tools.hosts.base_domain_name** - If not blank, provides the base domain used for the container's fqdn.
 Subdomain is not overridden.
--  com.cj-tools.hosts.use_container_base_domain - If true, use container's Config.Domain as base domain.
+-  **com.cj-tools.hosts.use_container_base_domain** - If true, use container's Config.Domain as base domain.
 Subdomain is not overridden.
--  com.cj-tools.hosts.use_container_domain - If true, .Config.Domain specifies the complete domain.
+-  **com.cj-tools.hosts.use_container_domain** - If true, .Config.Domain specifies the complete domain.
 Subdomain settings are ignored.
 You can control the URL output to hosts file via:
--  com.cj-tools.hosts.url - Uses this instead of the derived URL.
+-  **com.cj-tools.hosts.url** - Uses this instead of the derived URL.
--  com.cj-tools.hosts.web_protocol - Defaults to "http"
+-  **com.cj-tools.hosts.web_protocol** - Defaults to "http"
--  com.cj-tools.hosts.web_port - Defaults to 80
+-  **com.cj-tools.hosts.web_port** - Defaults to 80